stevemeacham/kOS-OO-Library/Script/oolib/oolib.md

 TODO

 ---
-This document is part of the kOS Object Oriented Library documentation.
+This document is part of the kOS Object-Oriented Library documentation.

 Copyright © 2020 Steve Meacham and contributors

-Permission is granted to copy, distribute and/or modify this document under the terms of the [GNU General Public License v3.0 or \(at your option\) any later version](Licenses/LICENSE.GPL-3.0-or-later.md) published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+Permission is granted to copy, distribute and/or modify this document under the terms of the [GNU Free Documentation License v1.3 or \(at your option\) later](/Script/oolib/LICENSE.GFDL-1.3-or-later.md) published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included.